 - Little dry storage space

 How to Choose the Best Duck Hunting Kayak

 Choosing the duck hunting kayak with the right dimensions for you will depend a lot on what you plan to do.

-Duck hunting kayaks with a longer keel and slimmer hull shape will paddle more efficiently and go faster.
-Tracking will be better but they can be harder for new duck hunters to paddle and their maneuverability may not be as good.
+Duck-hunting kayaks with a longer keel and slimmer hull shape will paddle more efficiently and go faster.
+Tracking will be better but they can be more challenging for new duck hunters to paddle and their maneuverability may not be as good.